 Facing more competition than ever before, TV stations are experiencing continuing audience fragmentation, declining viewership and resulting pressure on advertising revenues.
 Like online audio services, over-the-top (OTT) video services have grown rapidly.
-Over 200 are now available in the U.S., with Amazon Prime Video, Netflix and Hulu enjoying extremely rapid growth and reporting over 100 million, 60.55 million and 25 million subscribers, respectively, at the end of 2018.
-He and/or Hulu, up from 52 percent of U.S. households subscribed to Netflix, Amazon Prime and/or Hulu, up from 52 percent in 2015, He and the average American subscriber watches 3.4 different streaming services.
-He launch by additional deep-pocketed technology and media companies, including Apple and Disney, of their own streaming services will only increase competition and fragment audiences further.
-And virtual MVPD services such as Sling TV, DirecTV Now, Hulu + Live TV, PlayStation Vue and YouTube TV also are gaining subscribers.
+Over 200 are now available in the U.S., with Amazon Prime Video, Netflix and Hulu enjoying extremely rapid growth and reporting over 100 million, 60.55 million and 25 million subscribers, respectively, at the end of 2018.167 By August 2018, 69 percent of U.S. households subscribed to Netflix, Amazon Prime and/or Hulu, up from 52 percent in 2015,168 and the average American subscriber watches 3.4 different streaming services.169 The launch by additional deep-pocketed technology and media companies, including Apple and Disney, of their own streaming services will only increase competition and fragment audiences further.
+And virtual MVPD services such as Sling TV, DirecTV Now, Hulu + Live TV, PlayStation Vue and YouTube TV also are gaining subscriber.170